consensolabs/git-crowd-fund/README.md

 Additional enhancement
 We are planning to build a centralized hosting service like GitHub and integrate with the blockchain ledger to manage automation of crowd funding.
 But, to build a completely decentralized application, we can also create the hosting service using distributed file sharing protocol such as InterPlanetary File System (IPFS).

 ## Quick start

+There are 2 dependencies in the dApp setup.
+* A GitLab server
+* A PostgreSQL

+### GitLab server setup

+* Setup the GitLab server that offers API.

+    * Install the GitLab community edition -- https://about.gitlab.com/install/

+    * Alternatively you can setup up the server using the docker image -- https://hub.docker.com/r/gitlab/gitlab-ce/

+* Configure the server.

+    * Once the server is up, create a new user or use the default root user to login.

+    * Create a private token for the user from the settings panel.

+    * Replace the server details and private token in `./api/gitlab_lib/middleware.py`with the created server and private token.

+    * Create some sample repos in the server.

+### PostgreSQL setup

+* [Install and configure](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04) a latest version of PostresSQL database.

+* Create a user and a database.
+Update the username, password and database in `.api/config.py`.

+* Migrate the database schema to the created Postgres DB.

 ### deploy smart contract